VernonGrant/gnu-c-language-manual/markdown/Shift-Operations.md

 how many bits to shift it (the *shift count*).
 The left operand is promoted (see [Operand Promotions](Operand-Promotions.md)), so shifting never operates on a narrow integer type; it's always either `int` or wider.
-The value of the shift operator has the same type as the promoted left operand.
+The result of the shift operation has the same type as the promoted left operand.

 -   [Shifting Makes New Bits](Bits-Shifted-In.md)
 -   [Caveats for Shift Operations](Shift-Caveats.md)